Q: Can non-physicians apply to the Rural Physician Research Grant Program?

 Q: What hiring mechanisms exist to hire research staff/assistants?

 A: It is the responsibility of the researcher to hire research staff and assistants.
-If you are interested in connecting with a medical student to work with you on your project, please contact us and we may be able to assist.
+If you are interested in connecting with a medical student to work with you on your project, please contact us at [email protected] and we may be able to assist.

 Q: Can I hire a medical student or resident to help with the project?